Just another PLM WordPress site

 Scaffolding – Approximately 65 percent of construction industry workers work on scaffolds.
 The BLS reports that about 60 deaths and 4,500 injuries occur from scaffolding accidents each year, often from the planking or support giving way, the employee slipping or being struck by a falling object while on a scaffold.

 Toxic Exposure – Construction sites may contain hazardous chemicals or conditions such as lead, asbestos, coal, silica, leaking pipes and flammable chemicals.
-Exposed workers may be at risk of developing diseases such as pneumoconiosis, asbestosis, mesothelioma, black lung, silicosis and many more occupational illness.
+Exposed workers may be at risk of developing diseases such as pneumoconiosis, asbestosis, mesothelioma, black lung, silicosis and many more occupational illnesses.

 Workers’ Compensation is a no-fault system that provides injured workers with a predetermined level of compensation in exchange for giving up their right to sue their employers.
 However, sometimes a party other than the employer is at fault for the worker’s injuries.
 In those cases, injured workers may file third-party personal injury claims simultaneously with their Workers’ Compensation claims.